 This brush is a little more expensive, as it is a luxury brand so we were interested to see if it was any better than our others we reviewed.
-It retails at $149.99 and promises fast straightening with beautiful results.
+It promises fast straightening with beautiful results.
 We all want sleek and smooth hair and no one wants damage so when this says it incorporates cutting edge anti-frizz technology we expect it to do the trick!
 It uses infrared keeping temperature at the right level and aiding the process and it has adjustable digital temperature right up to 450 Deg F.

 The big question, does it work?
 Wellm, the silicone bristles deliver even heat and are gentle on the hair.
 It’s brilliant for very thick hair, within just two or three strokes, even coils get the straight look and with gorgeous luster too.
 However, the negative that comes with this brush is if you want to flip your hair at the ends or curl it underneath you will struggle.

 We say it’s great for all over hair smoothness and probably the best brush for very thick and curly hair but if your hair is medium length, medium thickness you would be better off with one of the others or the Apalus and Acevivi versions which will deliver what you want.